IBM/ansible-power-aix-oracle-dba/README.md

 - Added support for patching Oracle Home on ACFS.
 - Backup existing OPatch and creates a latest one.
 - Added support to stop database before patch rollback when using opatch option.
+- Note: Support for Oracle job role separation is under development.

 2. Automatic storage management (ASM)
 - Add and drop disks to/from diskgroups.